ArtiomLK/WebAppNetCore6/readme.md

-# Azure App Service Web App for a Windows .Net 6 Solution
+# Azure App for a Windows .Net 6 Solution